nyu-devops/lab-flask-sqlalchemy/README.md

     $ nosetests

 **Nose** is configured to automatically include the flags `--with-spec --spec-color` so that red-green-refactor is meaningful.
 If you are in a command shell that supports colors, passing tests will be green while failing tests will be red.
+It also has `--with-coverage` specified so that code coverage is included in the tests.

-Run Code Coverage to see how well your test cases exercise your code:
+The Code Coverage tool runs with `nosetests` so to see how well your test cases exercise your code just run the report:

-    $ coverage run test_server.py
-    $ coverage report -m --include=server.py
+    $ coverage report -m

 This is particularly useful because it reports the line numbers for the code that is not covered so that you can write more test cases.

-You can even run `nosetests` with `coverage`

-    $ nosetests --with-coverage --cover-package=server

-Try and get as close to 100% coverage as you can.

 When you are done, you can exit and shut down the vm with: